-Poll: Nearly 4-In-5 Voters Concerned Incivility Will Lead To Violence
+Poll: Nearly 4 In 5 Voters Concerned Incivility Will Lead To Violence

 The possibility of a blue wave in the House and a red wave in the Senate would have both parties and the president vying for control of the national political narrative heading into the 2020 election cycle.

 The poll was conducted from Oct.
 28 through Oct.
-29. Pollsters interviewed 924 Americans overall and has a margin of error of plus-or-minus 4.2 percentage points.
-Of those, 822 were registered voters and answers that refer to voters have a margin of error of plus-or-minus 4.4 percentage points.
+29. Pollsters interviewed 924 Americans, and the poll has a margin of error of 4.2 percentage points.
+Of those, 822 were registered voters, and answers that refer to voters have a margin of error of 4.4 percentage points.